 Best FPS Settings in Valorant

-The best FPS settings in Valorant still depends on the player’s preference on how he or she would want to play the game.
+The best FPS settings in Valorant still depend on the player’s preference on how he or she would want to play the game.
 But if we’re talking about the best recommended FPS settings for the game, Metabomb has listed those, and it goes like this:

 - Display Mode: Fullscreen